kanika-015/Data_analysis_dashboard/README.md

-# Data_analysis_dashboard
+This Power BI report analyzes website performance using key metrics such as Pageviews, Bounce Rate, Exit Rate, and Unique Pageviews.
-This repository contains a comprehensive Power BI Data Analysis Dashboard designed to explore and visualize key business metrics.
-The report includes multiple interactive pages such as Customer Analytics, HR Insights, Website Performance, and Marketing Analysis.
+The dashboard is designed in 2 pages, providing both a high-level overview and a detailed breakdown of page-level performance.